- Medicinal mushrooms have a wide range of health benefits, from boosting immunity and reducing inflammation to enhancing cognitive function.

 - Improve the quality and duration of sleep

-2. Chaga Mushroom
+2. Chaga Mushroom (Inonotus obliquus) - Antioxidant Powerhouse

-Known as The Gift From Heaven by Siberian shamans, chaga (inotus obliquus) has the remarkable ability of rearranging disorganised cells in the body, thanks to its high melanin and betulinic acid content.
+Known as 'The Gift From Heaven' by Siberian shamans, chaga (Inonotus obliquus) can be found primarily growing on birch trees in a fascinating 'symbiotic' pairing.
+Chaga has the remarkable ability to rearrange disorganised cells in the body and stimulate the immune response, thanks to its high melanin and betulinic acid content.
 Because of this, it’s very highly regarded by healers and medicine men and women in the Arctic regions and is considered to be one of the most sacred medicinal substances there is.

 Not only that, but the mighty fungi is also a treasure trove of vital vitamins, mineral and enzymes we need to thrive and stay healthy.